wilsonmar/scala/README.md

 ![Reactive Manifesto 2.0](https://www.lightbend.com/blog/reactive-manifesto-20).
 dated September 16, 2014.

-Tweets about this topic is at
+Tweets about this topic are at
 ![@reactivemanifesto](http://twitter.com/reactivemanifesto).

 Curiously, the Manifesto doesn't mention the word "Scala" at all.